-Innovation and environment: Our innovation model is grounded in collaboration with a diverse and sophisticated customer base, designed to power innovation from scientific discovery to scale-up and commercial delivery.
-We also strive to increase our sustainable business practices through responsible consumption and production, including by addressing our greenhouse gas emissions, energy consumption, water usage, and waste, as well as through providing environmentally preferable products for our customers.
+Innovation and environment: Grounded in collaboration and driven by our customer relationships, our approach to innovation - from scientific discovery to commercial scale - aims to create value for our associates, investors, customers, suppliers and communities at large.
+We are embedding sustainable practices throughout our operations by addressing our greenhouse gas emissions, energy consumption, water usage, and waste, as well as through providing environmentally preferable products for our customers.

 We recognize that climate change is a global challenge that poses a significant risk to human and environmental health and the way we do business.
 While relentlessly focusing on advancing life-changing science, Avantor has a shared responsibility and is committed to addressing climate change and other key environmental sustainability issues.
-In 2021, we announced our first environmental sustainability target to reduce our scope 1 (direct) and scope 2 (indirect) Greenhouse Gas (GHG) emissions by 15% by 2025.1 To achieve this goal, we developed an energy and emissions reduction roadmap to invest in energy efficiency and conservation projects that will optimize our operational processes, in addition to lowering our operating emissions.
-This initial target serves as the first stepping stone on our long-term environmental sustainability journey.
+In 2022, we made further progress towards our goal to reduce our scope 1 (direct) and scope 2 (indirect) Greenhouse Gas (GHG) emissions by 15% by 2025.1 Building on the initial energy and emissions reduction roadmap, we created an Environmental Task Force to prioritize investments that will optimize our operational processes and lower our operating emissions.
+To further advance our climate efforts, the Task Force completed a comprehensive project to map our Scope 3 emissions.